Abstract¶

 Introduction¶

 Solving a consumption-saving problem using numerical methods requires the modeler to choose how to represent a policy function.
 In the stochastic case, where analytical solutions are generally not available, a common approach is to use low-order polynomial splines that exactly match the function at a finite set of gridpoints, and then to assume that interpolated or extrapolated versions of that spline represent the function well at the continuous infinity of unmatched points.
-Carroll (2006) developed the endogenous gridpoints method, which has become a standard tool for computing consumption at gridpoints determined endogenously using the Euler equation.
+Carroll (2006) developed the endogenous gridpoints method (EGM), which has become a standard tool for computing consumption at gridpoints determined endogenously using the Euler equation.

-We build on bounds for the consumption function and limiting MPCs established by Stachurski & Toda (2019), Ma et al. (2020), Carroll (2001), and Ma & Toda (2021) in buffer-stock theory.
+We build on bounds for the consumption function and limiting MPCs established by Stachurski & Toda (2019), Ma et al. (2020), Carroll (2009), and Ma & Toda (2021) in buffer-stock theory.
 Using results from Carroll & Shanker (2024), we show how to use these bounds to constrain the shape and characteristics of the solution to the ‘realist’ problem characterized by Carroll (1997).
 Imposition of these constraints clarifies and speeds the solution of the realist’s problem.
+For comparison, we use the endogenous gridpoints method Carroll, 2006 as our benchmark, which computes consumption at gridpoints determined endogenously using the Euler equation.

 Consider a consumer who correctly perceives all risks.
-The consumer with CRRA utility (where prudence induces precautionary saving) maximizes expected lifetime utility:
+The consumer has CRRA utility with risk aversion parameter :

-This problem can be rewritten (see Carroll (2020) for a proof) in a more convenient form in which choice and state variables are normalized by the level of permanent income, e.g., .
+This problem can be rewritten (see Carroll (2020) for a proof) in a more convenient form in which choice and state variables are normalized by the level of permanent income, e.g., replacing with .
 When that is done, the Bellman equation for the transformed version of the consumer’s problem is

 with Euler equation .